In this Article

 - Increased sensitivity to bright lights

 Your doctor will examine your eyes to determine the type of conjunctivitis and prescribe appropriate antibiotics.
-Prescription antibiotics should be recommended by the physician since some antibiotics may harm the fetus which is why you must let your doctor know that you are pregnant.
+Prescription antibiotics should be recommended by the physician, since some antibiotics may harm the foetus.Hence, you must let your doctor know that you are pregnant.
 This also applies if you’re trying to conceive.

 3. Ocular Treatment

 Ocular medications are used to treat conjunctivitis during pregnancy.
-For more information on this, ask your doctor or physician since ocular treatments are provided on a case-by-case basis.
+For more information on this, ask your doctor or physician, as ocular treatments are provided on a case-by-case basis.

 1. Warm Compress

-You can use rose water as remedial eye drops to cleanse your eyes and eliminate any particles or irritants.
+You can use rosewater in the form of remedial eye drops to cleanse your eyes and eliminate any particles or irritants.
+Rosewater also soothes and cools the eyes.
+Use good quality rosewater though to treat your eyes if you have the inflammation.

 4. Proper Hygiene